sampsyo/uwadvising/advising.md

 In an ideal world, every student's advisor would be his or her mentor.
 However, this may not always be possible or beneficial.
-In the case that your re-search advisor is not mentoring you well, it would be beneficial for you to discuss this with your advisor, or to seek advice from another faculty member.
+In the case that your research advisor is not mentoring you well, it would be beneficial for you to discuss this with your advisor, or to seek advice from another faculty member.

 Networking: As is often true elsewhere, it's not what you know, it's who you